View More

 According to Google, the middle miles of a marathon are the most boring ones to get through.
 "The middle miles of a marathon, roughly miles 10–18, are a critical, often monotonous, "grind" where initial adrenaline fades, requiring mental focus and steady pacing to avoid burnout before the final, harder, six miles.
 This phase is about conserving energy, maintaining a consistent pace, and breaking the race into smaller, manageable mental chunks."

-We can't rely on those early feelings of adrenaline that got us through the tough beginning miles, and we have to find a steady pace to avoid quitting the race.
+We can't rely on those early feelings of adrenaline that got us through the beginning years, and we have to find a steady pace to avoid quitting the race.

-This part is important, because this is where many Christians become 'lukewarm.'
+This part is important, because this is where many believers become 'lukewarm.'
 They can't "feel" the Lord anymore, so they assume He isn't there or doesn't care.
 They can't hear Him the same way they once did, so they stop praying and talking with Him how they did in the beginning.
 Maybe your Bible study falls off.
-Or worse, you're still doing it but just going through the motions and keeping up appearances.

 And it's here that the Lord interrupted me to tell me the secret to keep going. "‘Call to me and I will answer you and tell you great and unsearchable things you do not know.’ " (Jeremiah 33:3)

 I began to call Him.
 Instead of calling friends or family, I called Him instead.
-I told Him everything in my heart: my worries, fears, cares, anxieties.
-I told Him other things too: my plans (which He changed), my thoughts on His Word (which He corrected), my ideas, my gossip...all of it.
+I told Him everything in my heart: my worries, fears, mountain top highs and joyful news.

-He changed all of my plans around.
+And then He changed all my plans around.
 He had been doing that - but this unlocked a new level with Him when I began to tell Him everything.
 It gave Him permission to intercede differently than He had before.

 I got pregnant with twins (not my plan).
 I went through some severe pain in bringing them into this world (not my plan).
 I had a few hard years as a mom adjusting to having three kids, 2 and under.
 Also, not my plan!
 But could I trust that this was His?
 Could I lay mine down and still call on Him when He changed my plans?
 Could I still say yes and not be offended when He switched things up on me?

 The second part of understanding the Lord's will for your life, is calling on Him.
 And then keep calling on Him.
-Tell Him everything about yourself, and let Him change your plans.
+Tell Him everything about yourself, and let Him change your plans, your thoughts, your emotions, and your will to conform to His.

 Unlocking The Gifts He's Given You